Texas Pharmacy Technician Career FAQ

 If you decide to work in this sector, your job duties will be quite varied.
 Undoubtedly, you will be working with prescriptions.
 From getting all necessary information from the patient, to measuring and packaging medications, to accepting payments, you will play a critical role in the process.
 Other duties may range from organizing and managing the inventory of medications to being the first contact person for patients in person or over the phone.

 In order to carry out your responsibilities, it will help if you are organized and detail-oriented, with good listening and customer service skills.

 Pharmacy technician training can prepare you to work in a few different job settings.

-Most people in the industry—about 52 percent—work in drug stores and pharmacies.
-Another 18 percent work in grocery or general merchandise stores that have a pharmacy department.
-And 13 percent work in state, local, or private hospitals.
+Most people in the industry—52 percent—work in drug stores and pharmacies.
+Another eight percent work in grocery or general merchandise stores that have a pharmacy department.
+And 16 percent work in state, local, or private hospitals.
 The remainder work in other health care facilities.*